The 20 Best Weaver Syndrome Doctors in Germany

 Freiburg, BW, DE

-Volker Coenen practices in Freiburg, Germany.
+Volker Coenen practices practicing medicine in Freiburg, Germany.
 Mr. Coenen is rated as an Experienced expert by MediFind in the treatment of Weaver Syndrome.
-His top areas of expertise are Essential Tremor, Movement Disorders, Obsessive-Compulsive Disorder (OCD), Deep Brain Stimulation, and Rhizotomy.
+He is also highly rated in 8 other conditions, according to our data.
+His clinical expertise encompasses Essential Tremor, Movement Disorders, Drug Induced Dyskinesia, Deep Brain Stimulation, and Rhizotomy.

 Experienced in Weaver Syndrome